Webinar – EV Purchase incentives and Free Charging

 Exploiting the native Tesla tech is still a work in progress.
 There is the possibility of future savings but for this comparison, no further savings are assumed.
 The customization totals for each vehicle are displayed below.
 The Pilot vehicle, due to the discounts, cost savings from the license plate reader, and lack of a prisoner partition has a $24,600 lower cost of customization.
 In other words, based on the customization alone, the purchase premium has been more than recouped.
 The Next vehicle, without all the discounts, still has a lower customization cost than the Ford in the amount of $8200 due to the license plate reader savings, partially offset by the charging station and spare tire expenses.

 One thing that Tesla did was enable the wiring of all the electronic accessories (lights, siren, etc.) into the large battery.
 That made it unnecessary to add a second 12-volt battery (which is how other police departments have handled this item).
-In the case of the Ford patrol car, a heavy-duty alternator how the extra load is handled.
+In the case of the Ford patrol car, a heavy-duty alternator is how the extra load is handled.
 (The HD alternator is included in the base purchase price of the Ford.)

 Customization Costs No Detail